Skip to content

 Ragamuffin cat breed information and advice

-The Ragamuffin (or RagaMuffin as it’s sometimes spelt) is a relatively new cat breed.
-It originated in California, USA from Ragdoll cats.
+The Ragamuffin is a relatively new cat breed.
+It originated in California from Ragdoll cats.
 The Ragdoll breed was strictly controlled by the breed’s founder, Ann Baker.
-However, some breeders wanted to introduce new colours and patterns into the breed.
+But, some breeders wanted to introduce new colours and patterns into the breed.
 This wasn’t allowed and so the two breeds diverged.
 After breeding with Persians and other long-haired breeds, the new Ragamuffin cat breed was created in 1994.
 The breed arrived in the UK in 2009 and has become increasingly popular.

-If you’re looking for a cat and a Ragamuffin is on your list, here’s some handy facts and care tips about this breed.
+If you’re looking for a cat and a Ragamuffin is on your list, here’s some handy facts and care tips to consider.

 Ragamuffin cat facts